szager-chromium/rr/Automated-build-and-test-infrastructure.md

-rr uses [travis-ci](https://travis-ci.org/mozilla/rr) for automated builds and tests.
+rr uses [travis-ci](https://travis-ci.org/mozilla/rr) for automated builds.
 The lifetime of a build/test run is as follows

 0. A committer pushes commit _X_ to mozilla/rr
 0. _X_ triggers a github service hook that notifies travis-ci